 The bondsan both had their backs to Avril, and he noted the blasters they wore on their hips.
 They raised the visors of their helmets at the same time, and from Avril’s position, they looked like reflections of the same person.
 One of them shouted at the vultures.

 On the other side of the fence, the woman wearing the evening gown glanced at the bondsan, her wide eyes manic.
 She turned back to her companion and screeched, “Here’s two for you!”

 The blue-haired man laughed and continued his struggle with the machine beneath him.

-The bondsan drew and armed their weapons as they advanced, but neither of the vultures seemed to care.
+The bondsan drew their weapons as they advanced, but neither of the vultures seemed to care.

-Avril admitted there was something compelling and final about the wild abandon that animated the vultures’ actions, and he wondered, Is madness the wrong path in a world gone mad?
+Avril admitted there was something compelling about the wild abandon that animated the vultures’ actions, and he wondered, Is madness the wrong path in a world gone mad?

-He retreated into the alley and returned to the doorway where he’d hidden.
+He retreated to the doorway in the alley.
 He tried the handle, but it wouldn’t open.
 A grimy metal panel mounted on the doorframe revealed the mechanism for opening it.
 Avril laid his hand on the scanner.
 It clicked, but a red light denied him entry.

 He closed his eyes to visualize the electrical network behind the panel.

 Everybody had a talent, and this was his.